Information About the Central Bank of Ireland

 The Central Bank is required by the Central Bank Act 1942 (as amended) to prepare a report on our activities during the year.
 Our Annual Report contains information on our key activities and developments, governance and financial operations.

-In addition, we publish our Annual Performance Statement, pursuant to the Central Bank Act 1942 (as amended), which provides an evaluation on the Central Bank's performance under a number of key areas such as Regulatory Performance, Financial Institutions Supervision, Markets Supervision and Consumer Protection and Enforcement.
+Included in the Annual Report is our Annual Performance Statement, pursuant to the Central Bank Act 1942 (as amended), which provides an evaluation on the Central Bank's performance under a number of key areas such as Regulatory Performance, Financial Institutions Supervision, Markets Supervision and Consumer Protection and Enforcement.

-Read more about our publications
+Read more about our publications.

 Organisation and Pay / Grading Structures